vutoan1245/social-media-app/readme.md

 - Node.js and npm installed on your local machine.
 - MongoDB server running locally or a MongoDB Atlas account.
+- Docker installed on your local machine (for Redis).

 ### Installation